przemekgalazka/irmina/README.md

 ```java
 @RunWith(IrminaRunner.class)
 ```
 Irmina mock all your new dependencies if needed.
-Also adds extra behavior to your mocks when needed while spring context bootstrap
+Also adds extra behavior to your mocks when needed while spring context bootstraps
 ```
 define(SuspensionDesign.class).named("AudiA4")
                     .asMockWithBehavior(new Behavior<SuspensionDesign>() {